fsinf/pdf-page-stripper/README.md

 Strips useless stuff from TU Vienna PDFs.
 [View it online here](https://fsinf.github.io/pdf-page-stripper/)

+Essentially it goes through every single slide, and removes those that are redundant duplicates.

 Other useful software for the TU Vienna can be found [here](https://wiki.fsinf.at/wiki/Useful_Software).

 ## Developer Information